 - UDG pre-treatment.
-If using carryover decontamination, include a 2 min UDG digestion step at 50°C before the initial denaturation step. - Melting curve analysis may be performed to verify the specificity and identity of the PCR product.
-Primer-dimers may occur during PCR if the primer design is not optimal.
-The dimers are distinguished from the specific product by a lower melting point. - Agarose gel electrophoresis of PCR products.
+If using carryover decontamination, include a 2 min UDG digestion step at 50°C before the initial denaturation step. - Agarose gel electrophoresis of PCR products.
 When designing a new assay it is recommended to verify the PCR product specificity by gel electrophoresis, as melting temperatures of a specific product and primer-dimers may overlap depending on the sequence composition.